 Back when I went through my products I vowed to only use things that were rated 0 to 2, which is in the green.
 Now I aim to see every ingredient in my products in the green – not just the overall rating.
 If you don’t find the exact product you’re using, you can still look up any of the ingredients by just typing them into the search bar, and you’ll be able to open the report, plus a numeric rating for that specific ingredient.
 This will give you a good way to gauge if this is really something safe to be putting on your body or your kids.

 When it comes to household cleaners, you’ve really got a go back to basics by using things like white vinegar, lemon juice, baking soda, and essential oils.
-You can replace your air fresheners and artificially scented candles with essential oils.
+You can replace your air fresheners and artificially scented candles with pure essential oils (I prefer Young Living brand).
 Once you make the shift you’ll be amazed at how ubiquitous all these toxic things are.
 Whenever you go to a hotel, or stay with friends and family, or even in your workplace, you’ll realize that we’re just bombarded with chemical scents 24 hours a day!
 Not to mention the toxins we can’t smell.
 It’s crucial to make your own home an oasis from this type of toxicity.

 Eating pancakes for breakfast, a sandwich for lunch, a muffin as a snack, and several biscuits for dinner is not the intention of the GAPS Diet.
 The majority of your food the entire time that you’re on the GAPS Diet should be broths and soups, cooked meats, all kinds of veggies, and added fats – with a condiment sized amount of a fermented or cultured food at each meal, of course.
 Then about 15% of your daily diet can come from nut flour products, fruits, and honey.
 These are the sides, not the staples!
 By volume, most of your plate is going to be covered with vegetables, but by calories most of what you’re going to eat is fat.